nicholas-chua/sgtweeppsg-ex4/README.md

 ```

 ## Expected Output
-report.txt should look like this:
+Expected output should look like this:

 ```py
 2